SethRobertson/GitBestPractices/index.md

 Be sure you do all of this work *before* doing any non-squashed merges (not rebases: merges) and *before* pushing.
 Your work becomes much more complex and/or impossible afterwards.

+<a name="sausage_metaphor" />¹ The process of developing software,
+similar to the process of making sausage, is a messy messy business<a href="never_discover_how_sausages_are_made">²</a>; all sorts of stuff happens in the process of developing software.
+Bugs are inserted into the code, uncovered, patched over.
+The end result may be a tasty program, but anyone looking at the process of how it was created (through inspection of the commits) may end up with an sour taste in their mouth.
+If you hide the sausage making, you can create a beautiful looking history where each step looks as delicious as the end-product.

+<a name="never_discover_how_sausages_are_made" />² If you do not
+understand why someone would want to hide the sausage making, and you enjoy eating sausage, never, ever, watch sausages being made, read "The Jungle", or otherwise try to expose yourself to any part of the sausage making process.
+You will lead a much tastier (and perhaps shorter) life in your blissful ignorance.

 <a name="date" />